DataDog/chaos-controller/docs/grpc_disruption/interceptor_algorithm.md

 ### Setting 0 as query percentage

 It does not make sense for a user to set `queryPercent: 0`, and if a user tries to do so, they will see the error applied to all unclaimed queries.
-This is because Kubebuilder sets ommitted `int`s to `0`, but chaos-controller interprets an omitted `queryPercent` to mean "apply all".
+This is because Kubebuilder sets omitted `int`s to `0`, but chaos-controller interprets an omitted `queryPercent` to mean "apply all".

 ### Many errors, but very few slots remaining